 Regular baths (see our full guide with pictures here) and regular playtime are important parts of keeping a healthy bearded dragon.
 This is something that all beardie owners should be doing several times a week if not daily.

-One of the many side benefits of this daily contact is a much more cooperative bearded dragon when it comes time to trim their nails.
-If you aren’t sure how to properly handle your bearded dragon and pick them up safely, see our step by step guide here.
+One of the many side benefits of this daily contact is a much more cooperative bearded dragon when it comes time to trim its nails.
+If you aren’t sure how to properly handle your bearded dragon and pick them up safely, see our step-by-step guide here.

 Regardless of the above, your bearded dragon is occasionally going to be a little (or a lot!) squirmy.
 Sometimes, they just don’t want to be held.
 Sometimes they will think it’s feeding time and be anxious to get to their food.
 Sometimes they might just be ornery!

 In any case, never attempt to trim your bearded dragon’s nails when they are being hyper like this.
 Instead, here are some possible solutions.

 You could simply try again later.
 Most bearded dragons aren’t rambunctious all of the time and it’s fairly easy to find a better time where their behavior is more suited to the task.

 You could even try after they are asleep for the night.
 We had to give our beardie injections twice a day for a month and the evening injection time fell after lights out.